Amazon's early Black Friday deals are available right now

 This is it.
 The Black Friday MacBook Air sale we've been waiting for.
 Amazon offers a whopping $300 off the brand-new model -- the one with the Retina True Tone display -- that Apple released in July.
 It's the best deal we've ever seen on this model.
 Clip the on-page coupon for the full savings.
 Read our MacBook Air 2019 preview.

-Amazon and Best Buy have it now for $250.
-(Walmart has announced that it will catch up on Nov.
-27.)
-The brand-new 10.2-inch iPad has a larger screen and more Pro-level features than its predecessor.
-This is hands-down the best iPad deal going.
+Amazon now has the brand-new 10.2-inch iPad for $280 (it had previously been priced at $250, which Best Buy was also offering.
+Walmart has announced that it will have it for $250 on Nov.
+27. Amazon's price will likely drop back down as well.)
+This iPad has a larger screen and more Pro-level features than its predecessor.
 Read our 10.2-inch iPad preview.

 The Fire Stick (the HD version -- if you want the 4K edition, scroll down a little) is just twenty bucks right now.
 That's not the best price we've ever seen on the Fire Stick, but it's still quite the bargain.
 Read our Amazon Fire TV Stick review.